jsore/notes/node-js/1-Getting-Up-To-Speed.md

 Forking (`fork` is a method on the `cluster` module and is a special case of `spawn` - see chapter 1's usage of `child_process` module's `spawn` method - ) will be used to spin up copies of the same Node.js program

+Each call to `cluster`'s `fork` creates a worker process that runs the same script as the original

 <br><br>